AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 ## Analyze a set of data {#analyzing-a-set-of-data}

-You can use the descriptive analysis wizard via a different context: a list, a workflow transition, one or more deliveries, a selection of recipients, etc.
+You can use the descriptive analysis assistant via a different context: a list, a workflow transition, one or more deliveries, a selection of recipients, etc.

 It is accessible via several nodes of the Adobe Campaign tree that point to the recipient table.

-Open the descriptive analysis wizard by selecting items and right-clicking.
+Open the descriptive analysis assistant by selecting items and right-clicking.
 Only the selected data will be analyzed.

 ![](assets/reporting_descriptive_from_recipients.png)